foxnne/pixi/readme.md

 - [x] Sprite packing
 - [x] Theming
 - [x] Automatic packing and export on file save
 - [x] Also a zig library offering modules for handling assets
+- [x] NEW: Export animations as .gifs

 ## User Interface
 - The user interface is driven by [Dear Imgui](https://github.com/ocornut/imgui) which should be familiar to many.